 The connected device will appear in the app device list.
 Update of the device statuses in the list depends on the detector ping interval in the hub settings (the default value is 36 seconds).

-There are no pre-set passwords for KeyPad.
-Before using a KeyPad, set all necessary passwords: common, personal, and duress code if you are forced to disarm the system.
+There are no pre-set codes for KeyPad.
+Before using KeyPad, set all necessary codes: keypad code (general code), personal user codes, and duress codes (general and personal).

 Selecting the Location